-- 12. Further Refinements/Points of Emphasis: New York State Modified Rules will be used with exceptions and points of emphasis pointed out below (illegal body checking and holding clarification of modified rules set forth below): - A. BRUSH AND ONE ARM SWINGS OF CROSSE; PROPER STICK CHECKS There are no "BRUSH" calls in the modified program.
+12. Further Refinements/Points of Emphasis:

+A. BRUSH AND ONE ARM SWINGS OF CROSSE; PROPER STICK CHECKS There are no "BRUSH" calls in the modified program.
 Contact between the crosse and an opponent's helmet is a penalty.

 A one arm swing with the crosse, whether or not contact is made, is a slash and must be penalized as such.
 Stick checks must be made with two hands on the crosse and to the crosse of an opponent or his gloved hand on his crosse.
 An opponent must be in possession of the ball.
 Only the following checks with the crosse are legal: (a) Lift the bottom hand or the head of the stick, whichever is below the chest area; (b) Poke the bottom hand or the head of the stick, whichever is below the chest area; and (c) Downward check initiated from below both players' shoulders.
-B. OVER THE HEAD CHECKS Over the head checks are not permissible and will be considered a hold unless contact is made with the head and neck by the crosse in which event it is a slash has occurred

-C. NO MAN BALL IS PERMITTED - All players are expected to play the ball when the ball is on the ground.

-D BODY CHECKING Body checking is only legal against the player in possession of the ball.
+- B. OVER THE HEAD CHECKS Over the head checks are not permissible and will be considered a hold unless contact is made with the head and neck by the crosse in which event it is a slash has occurred - C. NO MAN BALL IS PERMITTED All players are expected to play the ball when the ball is on the ground. - D BODY CHECKING Body checking is only legal against the player in possession of the ball.
 A player cannot take more than ONE (1) step before he makes contact (Body Checking) with the player in possession of the ball.
 There are No "Take Out" body checks.
 AN OTHERWISE LEGAL BODY CHECK CAN BE CONSIDERED A FOUL IF THE OFFICIAL CONCLUDES THE INTENT OF THE CHECK WAS NOT IN THE BEST INTEREST OF THE GAME OR TO INJURE A PLAYER.
 Illegal Body Checking is a 1, 2 or 3 minute Non-Releasable foul, with EXPULSION from the game at the discretion of the official.

-Penalty for the following illegal body checks is a two or three minute, nonreleasable foul, at the official's discretion.
+Penalty for the following illegal body checks is a two- or three-minute, non-releasable foul, at the official's discretion.
 An excessively violent violation of this rule may result in an ejection.

-- A player shall not initiate a body check legally but slides up into or follows through to an opponent's head or neck.

-- A player shall not bodycheck a player in a defenseless position.
-This includes but is not limited to: (a) body-checking a player from his "blind side;" (b) body checking a player who has his head down in an attempt to play a loose ball; and (c) body-checking a player whose head is turned away to receive a pass, even if that player turns toward the contact immediately before the body check.

-- A player shall not initiate targeting, which is intentionally taking aim at the head/neck of an opponent for the purpose of making violent contact.
+- A player shall not initiate a body check legally but slides up into or follows through to an opponent's head or neck. - A player shall not bodycheck a player in a defenseless position.
+This includes but is not limited to: (a) body-checking a player from his "blind side;" (b) body checking a player who has his head down in an attempt to play a loose ball; and (c) bodychecking a player whose head is turned away to receive a pass, even if that player turns toward the contact immediately before the body check. - A player shall not initiate targeting, which is intentionally taking aim at the head/neck of an opponent for the purpose of making violent contact.
 This could include a check with the crown of the helmet (spearing) that targets the head or neck of an opponent.
 PENALTY for Targeting is a three-minute, non-releasable foul.
-An excessively violent violation of this rule may result in an ejection.

-E. GOALIE STICK AND CREASE PLAY If a goalie has the ball clamped outside of the crease his stick can be checked.
+An excessively violent violation of this rule may result in an ejection. - E. GOALIE STICK AND CREASE PLAY If a goalie has the ball clamped outside of the crease his stick can be checked.
 If a goalie has the ball clamped INSIDE, the crease neither he nor his stick can be checked.
 An attack player cannot enter the crease with his BODY OR HIS CROSSE (he cannot break the cylinder of the crease) even if the ball is loose in the crease.